davidprk/davidprk/README.md

  ~~~^^~~~~~~~^^^^~~~~~^^~~~~~~~^^^^~~~^^~
 ```

-<p>Interested in full-stack, systems, productivity, and graphics.
+<p>Interested in full-stack, productivity, and graphics.
 Feel free to reach out!</p>